-Business leaders – this is your opportunity to share your passion, advocate for culture in your communities and use your influence for economic and social good through the arts.
+Business and Civic Leaders – this is your opportunity to share your passion, advocate for culture in your communities, and use your influence for economic and social good through the arts.
 By working together, we can build capacity, magnify efforts and support each other.
 By sharing resources and best practices, we can help each other be more effective.
 By building relationships with each other, we can reinforce the message that culture is good for our communities, for our economies, for our schools and for our quality of life.

 Who are you?
 You could be a creative entrepreneur, small business owner, corporate leader, elected official or a board member working to support culture in your community.
 You could be wondering “Where are the other people like me?” and “Why do I feel like I’m reinventing the wheel?”
 We can help each other!

 How do we do this?
-CBCA’s staff will organize periodic virtual meetings of the network of Cultural Champions.
-We will compare notes and share insights on
+CBCA’s staff will organize regular virtual meetings, plus the occasional in-person retreat, for the network of Colorado Cultural Champions (CCC).
+We will compare notes, learn from the field and share insights on:

-- What are the challenges and opportunites you’re experiencing as you advocate for the role of culture in your community?
+- What are the challenges and opportunities you’re experiencing as you advocate for the role of culture in your community?